jcstroud/wikiboost/README.rst

 Introduction
 ------------

-A python that parses boost python and converts it to wikitext
+A python package that parses boost python and converts it to wikitext

 Home Page & Repository